Inside your body (text-only version)

 - Capillaries are very small blood vessels that connect the arteries and veins.

 - The right and left ventricles, which pump blood out of the heart

 - The right and left atria, which collect the blood coming into the heart

 On the inside of bones, there is soft bone marrow.
-The bone marrow has special cells called stem cells.
-Stem cells make
+The bone marrow has special cells that make:

 - Red blood cells, which bring oxygen to the tissues in the body